MicroStrategy Incorporated (NASDAQ:MSTR) Shares Purchased by Seven Eight Capital LP

 Analyst Upgrades and Downgrades

 Several equities research analysts have commented on MSTR shares.
-BTIG Research upped their price target on shares of MicroStrategy from $560.00 to $690.00 and gave the company a “buy” rating in a report on Monday.
+StockNews.com raised shares of MicroStrategy to a “sell” rating in a report on Tuesday, November 21st.
 TheStreet raised shares of MicroStrategy from a “d+” rating to a “c-” rating in a research note on Friday, November 17th.
-StockNews.com raised shares of MicroStrategy to a “sell” rating in a research note on Tuesday, November 21st.
-Finally, Canaccord Genuity Group increased their target price on shares of MicroStrategy from $554.00 to $670.00 and gave the stock a “buy” rating in a research note on Tuesday, December 5th.
+Canaccord Genuity Group increased their target price on shares of MicroStrategy from $554.00 to $670.00 and gave the stock a “buy” rating in a research note on Tuesday, December 5th.
+Finally, BTIG Research increased their target price on shares of MicroStrategy from $560.00 to $690.00 and gave the stock a “buy” rating in a research note on Monday.
 One equities research analyst has rated the stock with a sell rating and four have assigned a buy rating to the stock.
 Based on data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average price target of $484.00.

 MicroStrategy Trading Down 7.3 %